 Test your homeowners insurance IQ: Winter edition | PEMCO

-At PEMCO, we want you to feel empowered when it comes to your insurance coverage and protecting the things that matter most to you.
+At PEMCO, we want you to feel empowered when it comes to your insurance coverage and protecting what matters most to you.
 And that starts with staying informed when you purchase your policies and throughout your entire insurance journey.

-As we approach the harsh weather of winter (which has the potential to cause major damage to your home, property, and even vehicle), learn what your PEMCO insurance does and does not cover.
-Test your knowledge with this fun and informative “Is it covered?” quiz, put together by our experts.
+As we approach the harsh weather of winter (which has the potential to cause major damage to your home, property, and even vehicle), learn what your PEMCO insurance policy(ies) may or may not cover.
+Test your knowledge with this informative “Is it covered?” quiz.
+You may learn something!

-You may be surprised at what you learn (and hopefully the answers help keep you protected this winter season)!
+You may be surprised at what you learn.

 Is it covered?